 In order to generate heat, a compost pile requires a balanced mix of brown (carbon-rich) and green (nitrogen-rich) material.

 Fresh greens provide energy to microbes while brown material supplies proteins to them.

 Green materials include fresh grass clippings and weeds because of their high nitrogen and water content.

-Grass clippings are a great addition to the compost mix, but they should be dried for a couple of days beforehand.
+Grass clippings are a great addition to the compost mix.
 Household products and foods like coffee grounds, vegetable peels, and eggshells are considered green material as well.

 Brown (Carbon) Materials for Composting

 Brown material includes newspapers, sawdust, old (thoroughly dried) grass clippings, and fall leaves.
 These materials are low in nitrogen and carbon-rich.

 Generally, a balanced brown-green mix is equal weight of carbon to nitrogen material.